neuefische/wd-flipped-classroom-curriculum/README.md

-# Welcome to the new curriculum!
+# Welcome to the Curriculum of the neuefische Web Development Bootcamp!

 This is the work in progress of the new curriculum of the bootcamp Web Development. <br> This update is aiming to improve the way our students learn. <br>